Unnatural Outbound Links Penalty Removal- A Case Study

 One of our clients received following message on April 3rd 2014

 The fact was that our client hadn’t allowed any advertisements on their blog/site.
 They used their blog, for online-promotion of third party products.
-We had found a total of 349 outbound links on their website and blog.
+We had found a total of 349 outbound links or simply outgoing links on their website and blog.
 On their main website, which had 180 pages were created in a Joomla CMS.
 We had checked outbound links because we hadn’t found any suitable free tool for external links checker.

 We had divided the site in small chunks and checked it thoroughly, starting from Menu Bar, we had moved to the body, widgets and finally to the site wide footer.

 The site owner had the blog created on WordPress.
 Thanks to the creators of WordPress plug-ins, we didn’t find any problem working in the WordPress blog and in no time with help of the WordPress Plug-in Outbound Link Manager; we had the entire list of outbound links mapped in our admin panel.

 [Example only – we have found numerous links here]

 Below the example of Excel sheet that we had created-

 ||Converted to “no follow”

 ||No Action Taken

 We had prepared an excel sheet with the “do follow” links that we had changed to “no follow” and the “do follow” links which we had kept intact.